jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) section 31 of the Care of Children Act 2004; or (c) section 53 of the Public Trust Office Act 1957 by a court order; or (d) section 7(4) of the Adoption Act 1955
-  - **relative** means a person referred to in paragraph (a) of the definition of in section YA 1 (Definitions) extended to include being in a marriage, civil union, or de facto relationship with a person connected to the other through adoption, as described in paragraph (a)(iv), or guardianship.
+  - **relative** means a person referred to in paragraph (a) of the definition of in section YA 1 (Definitions) extended to include being in a marriage, civil union, or de facto relationship with a person connected to the other through guardianship.

 ### HC 37 Testamentary trusts and minor beneficiary rule
 Testamentary trusts not subject to minor beneficiary rule